heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 the developer to decide when and who manage to close the connection.

 ## Practical content

+### Execute the code examples

+Return to the code examples and take some time to execute them, understand them and see the results.

 ### Update your application protocol